jgitver/jgitver.github.io/docs/maven-usage.rst

 jgitver operates as a maven core extension and needs a per project installation.

-Installing is as simple as running the following command from the root directory of your project *(see below for othe methods)*:
+Installing is as simple as running the following command from the root directory of your project *(see below for :ref:`other-methods <other methods>`)*:

 .. code-block:: none